AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/look_for.doc.md

 The comma operator discards the result of counter incrementation, leaving the predicate's result to the fold expression.
 The fold expression will short-circuit as soon as `true` is obtained.
 Hence, the counter will stop incrementing once the right element is found.

+If no element satisfies all the predicates, then the fold expression is evaluated to `false`.
+In that case, `-1` is returned.

 Here's the entire implementation: